Connect with us on

 We co-ordinate the attendance of Australian experts at international meetings and participate in the preparation of a wide range of International Standards.
 We are extremely active within the international standardisation movement and a number of our senior management team members hold important voluntary offices on international standards bodies.

-The Standards Australia Young Leaders Program provides 20 young leaders an exciting opportunity to become involved in the national and international standardisation processes which supports Australian industry and governments.
+The Standards Australia NEXTgen Program provides 20 emerging leaders an exciting opportunity to become involved in the national and international standardisation processes which supports Australian industry and governments.

 The program provides training and direct exposure to the standards development processes and technical committees.
 This involves having access to shared information and collective intelligence to develop standards that support the economy, improve safety and health, national resources and improve quality of life.